Skip to main content

 European '1+ Million Genomes' Initiative

-The 1+ Million Genomes initiative has the potential to improve disease prevention, allow for more personalised treatments and support groundbreaking research.
+The 1+ Million Genomes (1+MG) initiative has the potential to improve disease prevention, allow for more personalised treatments and support groundbreaking research.

-The '1+ Million Genomes' (1+MG) initiative aims to enable secure access to genomics and the corresponding clinical data across Europe for better research, personalised healthcare and health policy making.
-Since the Digital Day 2018, 25 EU countries, the UK and Norway signed Member States’ declaration on stepping up efforts towards creating a European data infrastructure for genomic data and implementing common national rules enabling federated data access.
+On April 10, 2018, during the 2018's Digital Day event, 25 EU countries, along with the UK and Norway, signed the Member States’ declaration aimed at strengthening efforts to establish a European data infrastructure for genomic data and implementing common national rules enabling federated data access.
 The initiative forms part of the EU’s agenda for the Digital Transformation of Health and Care and is aligned with the goals of the European Health Data Space.

 What is the benefit for EU citizens?

-Equally important, genomics has the potential to improve the effectiveness, accessibility, sustainability and resilience of health systems in the European Union.
+Equally important, genomics has the potential to improve the effectiveness, accessibility, sustainability, and resilience of health systems in the European Union.

-What are the Signatories trying to achieve?
+What are the objectives?

-Implementation of the Declaration
+Implementation of the Declaration: the 1+MG roadmap

-In the first phase, the Horizon 2020 project 'Beyond 1 Million Genomes' (B1MG) supported and coordinated on the operational level the implementation of the Roadmap, by leading up to an agreement on the infrastructure set-up, legal and technical guidance, data standards, and requirements, and best practices to enable data access (see Main outcomes and deliverables section below).
-It also looked beyond the initiative towards the development of a sustainable data sharing infrastructure.
-This infrastructure will support clinicians to pursue personalised medicine, benefit patients, activate efficiencies in healthcare systems, help scientists to form a better understanding of diseases, and innovators to contribute to and boost the European economy.
+In the first phase, the Horizon 2020 project ‘Beyond 1 Million Genomes’(B1MG) supported and coordinated on the operational level the implementation of the Roadmap.
+It facilitated an agreement on infrastructure setup, legal and technical guidance, data standards, requirements, and best practices to enable data access (as detailed in the Main Outcomes and Deliverables section).
+Additionally, B1MG extended its focus beyond the initiative itself, aiming to create a sustainable data sharing infrastructure.
+This infrastructure will enhance disease understanding for scientists, support personalized medicine for clinicians, benefit patients, improve healthcare system efficiency, and contribute to the European economy.

-In November 2022, the project Genomic Data Infrastructure (GDI), co-funded under the Digital Europe programme (€20 million co-funding), was launched marking the start of the scale-up and sustainability phase of the 1+MG initiative.
-GDI is in the process of establishing It will establish a federated data infrastructure for genomic and clinical data across Europe enabling distributed learning for various use cases, provide a data access governance and a sustainable coordination mechanism, and contribute to improving the interoperability of genomic and clinical data made available for access.
-The project is also designing and implementing a comprehensive communication strategy aiming to inform citizens and ensure their trust, which is a key pre-requisite of success for this endeavour.
+In November 2022, the Genomic Data Infrastructure (GDI) project, co-funded under the Digital Europe programme, was launched marking the beginning of the scale-up and sustainability phase of the 1+MG initiative.
+GDI is the main vehicle for infrastructural implementation, by establishing a decentralised data infrastructure for genomic and clinical data access across Europe.
+This enables distributed learning for various use cases, provides for data access governance and sustainable coordination mechanisms, but also contributes to improving the inter-operability of genomic and clinical data for access.
+The project is also designing and implementing a comprehensive communication strategy aiming to inform citizens and foster their trust, which is crucial for the initiative’s success.

 This important step is bringing Europe closer to reaching the goal of enabling secure access to genomic data across borders to advance research and personalised care in Europe.
 By 2024, at least six EU countries will have implemented common specifications and will be able to manage genomic data access.
 By 2026, 15 countries will have an operational infrastructure in place.